-In addition, we have patent portfolios that are directed to a number of different compounds other than PRT543, PRT811, PRT1419, PRT2527, and SMARCA2 degraders.
+In addition, we have patent portfolios that are directed to a number of different compounds other than PRT543, PRT811, PRT1419, PRT2527, PRT3645, SMARCA2 degraders, and CDK inhibitors.
 We have patent applications directed to compounds that target resistance mechanisms in cancer.
 We expect to maintain some of these applications in the United States and to also file in foreign countries.

-In addition to the applications described above, we wholly-own 11 applications including U.S. provisional patent applications, U.S. non-provisional patent applications, foreign applications, and PCT applications, covering compositions and methods of making and using those compounds to treat cancer and other diseases.
+In addition to the applications described above, we wholly own two issued U.S. patents directed to PRMT5 inhibitors, six pending U.S. non-provisional patent applications, five pending U.S. provisional applications, and four pending foreign applications covering compositions and methods of making and using those compounds to treat cancer and other diseases.